 - On the Looney Tunes Wartime Cartoon "Brother Brat", a woman gives Porky a child psychology book to help him take care of her little boy.
 After the child runs amok even after Porky has followed every bit of advice in the book, the mother shows him the proper use of the book... to spank the daylights out of the brat.

-- The MGM Barney Bear cartoon "Wee Willie Wildcat" had a similar plot, but tweaks it a bit— Barney and the wildcat's dad spank Willie with their bare hands, and end up sore because Willie used the book to armor his butt.
+- The MGM Barney Bear cartoon "Wee Willie Wildcat" had a similar plot, with a twist— Barney and the wildcat's dad spank Willie with their bare hands, and end up sore because Willie used the book to armor his butt.

-- One episode of Disney's Hercules used this both ways.
+- One episode of Disney's Hercules: The Animated Series used this both ways.
 A professor told Herc to beat an opponent with a scroll, so Herc threw it at the guy hard enough to win.
 At the end of the episode they run to the library and while the professor evaluates the scrolls on the basis of their weight Herc looks up the opponent's weakness.

 - A VeggieTales music video of "A Modern Major General" has Archibald Asparagus singing the song and constructing a staircase of tomes in time with his singing.

 - The Magic School Bus: Ralphie asks D.A. if he can borrow her new physics book.
 She does not appreciate finding out he used it to replace the missing first base.
 Never treat a bookworm's book like a piece of baseball equipment!